-Artistic License Military Tactics — While it's probably not wise to debate militaria with a retired general who led troops at Arnhem, common wisdom was that any nuclear strike (such as the attack on Birmingham and the retaliatory strike on Minsk) would result in an overwhelming Alpha Strike response intent on completely crushing the aggressor rather than tit-for-tat strikes, and that it would be seen as suicidal and insane for either the US or USSR to target only one city in a nuclear strike by the late '70s-'80s.
-In Real Life, that was the key fact that caused Stanislav Petrov to not report that five inbound warheads appeared to be inbound to Moscow in 1983.
+Artistic License – Military: While it's probably not wise to debate militaria with a retired general who led troops at Arnhem, common wisdom was that any nuclear strike (such as the attack on Birmingham and the retaliatory strike on Minsk) would result in an overwhelming Alpha Strike response intent on completely crushing the aggressor rather than tit-for-tat strikes, and that it would be seen as suicidal and insane for either the US or USSR to target only one city in a nuclear strike by the late '70s-'80s.
+In Real Life, that was the key fact that caused Colonel Stanislav Petrov, the duty officer at the Oko nuclear early-warning system, to not report that five inbound warheads appeared to be inbound to Moscow in 1983.
 Knowing that the United States was not stupid enough to launch such a paltry first strike given the USSR's doctrine of overwhelming response, he deduced an error in the system.
 He was right.

 Harsher in Hindsight: The author at one point dismisses those arguing for defense spending cuts as "useful fools" unknowingly doing the bidding of the Soviet Union.
 Come over a decade later, after the fall of the Soviet Union, and declassified and leaked documents would come to show that Soviet intelligence services actually were secretly funding many left-wing peace activists and anti-nuclear organizations in the West, exploiting those people's sincere desire for peace, economic development, or diplomatic solutions in order to weaken their enemies' militaries.

 This is especially harsher in light of recent allegations in America of Russian interference in American political systems.